Murray stops 25 shots, Pens score late to beat Stars 3-0

+DALLAS (AP) — What could have been a bitter end to a dismal road trip turned into an emphatic win for the Pittsburgh Penguins on Saturday night.

-DALLAS (AP) — Matt Murray made 25 saves for his first shutout of the season, Dominik Kahun and Bryan Rust scored in the third period, and the Pittsburgh Penguins beat the Dallas Stars 3-0 Saturday night.
+Matt Murray made 25 saves for his first shutout of the season, Dominik Kahun and Bryan Rust scored their first goals in the third period and Pittsburgh beat the Dallas Stars 3-0.

+Dallas had dominated the first two periods, outshooting the Penguins 22-11, but neither team scored.

+“We had one bad period, the second,” Pittsburgh coach Mike Sullivan said.
+“I didn’t think we won a lot of puck battles in the second period.
+We had a discussion about that between periods.
+Our guys responded really well.”

 Brandon Tanev added an empty-net goal with 1:14 to play.